informatics-isi-edu/mesh-viewer/README.md

 * url - (string) The location where the object data resides for this mesh
 * anatomy - (string) If given, the value for anatomy will be used as the display label for the mesh.
 * anatomy_id - (string) ID for the anatomy.
 Used with `anatomy_url_fragment` for constructing a link back to the anatomy.
-* label - (string) Can be as an alternative for the display label for the mesh, if the `anatomy` is not given.
+* label - (string) Can be used as an alternative for the display label for the mesh, if the `anatomy` is not given.
 * opacity - (float [0-1])Opacity for this mesh
 * color_r, color_g, color_b - (int [0-255]) RGB color values for the mesh color